byu-cce270/content/docs/unit3/05_python_and_excel/excel_read.md

 Open a new Colab notebook and do the following:

-1. Click here to download the [data.xlsx]('data.xlsx') file.
+1. Click here to download the [data.xlsx](./data.xlsx) file.
+2. Upload the file to your colab notebook by clicking on the folder icon on the left side of the screen and then clicking on the upload icon.
+Or you can drag and drop the file into the notebook.
-1. Import the file to a dataframe the `pandas` library.
+1. Import the file to a dataframe using the `pandas` library and display the contents of the dataframe.
-2. Display the first 5 rows of the dataframe.
+3. Change the name of the first column to **Date** and display the updated dataframe.
-3. Add a new column to the dataframe called 'Sum' that is the sum of columns 2-4.
+3. Add a new column to the dataframe called **Sum** that is the sum of columns 2-4.
+Display the updated dataframe.
-4. Save the updated dataframe to a new Excel file called 'output.xlsx' using the `pandas` library.
+4. Save the updated dataframe to a new Excel file called **output.xlsx** using the `pandas` library.
+In a few seconds, the file will appear in your notebook's file list.
+Download the file to your computer and check the contents.

 Save changes to your Google Drive and submit the link to the notebook in your Pre-Class Quiz.